iffybooks/host-a-website-at-home/README.md

 # ▶ Test your site on the local network

-❏ On a computer connected to the same network as your server, open a web browser, type the server's IP address in the address bar, and press enter.
+❏ On a computer connected to the same network as your server, open a web browser, type the server's IP address in the address bar, and press **enter**.
 You should see your test website!

 <img title="" src="images/Screenshot%202024-05-04%20at%2015.33.35.png" alt="" data-align="center" style="padding-bottom: 1em;" width="381">